trezzuri/erpnext-docs/docs/en/accounts/quickbooks-migrator.md

 ```
-QuickBooks allows multiple accounts to have the same name, which is not allowed in ERPNext, to handle this, every duplicate account will have a hyphenated name.
+QuickBooks allows multiple accounts to have the same name, which is not allowed in SOMA, to handle this, every duplicate account will have a hyphenated name.

 e.g.